zilton7/devblog/_posts/2026-05-23-distributed-uniqueness-implementing-twitter-snowflake-ids-in-rails-8.md

 ## The Primary Key in Rails

-All models automatically generate a Snowflake ID for the :id attribute.
+Now all the models automatically generate a Snowflake ID for the :id attribute.
 ```
 User.create!
 # => #<User id: 7193489234823847936>